Titsworthmorgan/CommandLineTool/README.md

 Testing I am looking to generate as many different pass/fail cases as I can think of or find online.
 For this I have a BOAT LOAD of extra ERD's that could be put into 'real-word' scenarios or, at least ones I've used in the past for work without sharing any proprietary information.
 The main focus of testing for now will be on the JSON formatting functionality as that is the most complex feature of the tool so far.
+Furthermore, this was tested on both linux and windows to ensure cross platform compatibility.

 ## WC Standards
 For now I'm working to follow these standards: